Undergraduate Communicative Disorders

 This course offers supervised practicum experiences: observation of communicative disorders, clinical work on-campus and/or off-campus, and supervision of practitioners or students.
 Client availability, student level of academic and clinical training, and supervisory expertise will influence student enrollment and section assignment.
 This course is repeatable for as many times as needed.
 Prereq: Undergraduate enrollment requires departmental approval.

-LANGUAGE DISORDERS IN CHILDREN
+SPEECH AND LANGUAGE DISORDERS IN CHILDREN

 Communicative Disorders 481

 This course introduces theoretical and clinical issues in child language disorders.
 Principles and methods relating to the assessment and management of developmental language disorder are discussed.
 The development of both content knowledge and applied skills are emphasized.

 This course reviews current approaches to augmentative and alternative communication.
 Alternative methods of communication other than speech and methods for augmenting residual speech skills are discussed.
 The course focuses on the development of basic skills for evaluating and providing intervention programs for individuals using alternative and augmentative communication systems.
 Prereq: Consent of instructor.

 Aural rehabilitation is the study of the rehabilitation of individuals with hearing impairment.
 It includes the effects of hearing loss on perception, psychosocial aspects, and speech and language.
 Techniques for rehabilitation including amplification, counseling, speech reading, and auditory training will be emphasized.

 SENIOR SEMINAR IN COMMUNICATION SCIENCES AND DISORDERS